 People love to interact with their favorite influencers live.
 While traditional YouTube channels are still highly popular, there is something special about engaging with your audience live.
-While YouTube isn’t the only streaming platform on the market, content creators with popular YouTube channels may find it easier to grow their streaming career from the same platform quickly.

 In this article, we will briefly cover the history of YouTube Gaming and its place in the world of online streaming.